amnakhalid625/amnakhalid625/README.md

 <!-- # <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"> Hello world!&nbsp;<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="24px"> -->

-I'm Amna Khalid, a BSCS student at GC University Faisalabad with a passion for frontend development and JavaScript.
+I'm Amna Khalid, a BSCS student with a passion for frontend development and JavaScript.
 I enjoy solving problems and exploring new technologies.
 I’m committed to open-source contributions and always eager for new challenges.
 Check out my work and connect if you’d like to collaborate!

 ---